oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_with_control_on_resources.md

-# Provisioning Oracle Sharded Database with System Sharding with additional control on resources like Memory and CPU allocated to Pods
+# Provisioning Oracle Sharded Database with System-Managed Sharding with additional control on resources like Memory and CPU allocated to Pods

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.

-In this use case, there are additional tags used to control resources such as CPU and Memory used by the different Pods when the Oracle Sharding topology with System Sharding is deployed using Oracle Sharding controller.
+In this use case, there are additional tags used to control resources such as CPU and Memory used by the different Pods when the Oracle Sharding topology with System-Managed Sharding is deployed using Oracle Sharding controller.

 This example uses `ssharding_shard_prov_memory_cpu.yaml` to provision an Oracle Database sharding topology using Oracle Sharding controller with: